-The goodwill asset balance largely relates to the Company's acquired subsidiary, Cost-U-Less, and is allocated to the International Operations operating segment.
-The value of this goodwill was tested by means of comparing the recoverable amount of the operating segment to its carrying value.
+A goodwill asset balance of \$34,501 (January 31, 2017 - \$34,481) relates to acquisition of subsidiaries by the Company's International Operations and was tested by means of comparing the recoverable amount of the operating segment to its carrying value.
 The recoverable amount is the greater of its value in use or its fair value less costs of disposal.
 The recoverable amount was estimated from the product of financial performance and trading multiples observed for comparable public companies.
 Values assigned to the key assumptions represent management's best estimates and have been based on data from both external and internal sources.
 This fair value measurement was categorized as a Level 3 fair value measurement based on the inputs in the valuation technique used.
 Key assumptions used in the estimation of enterprise value are as follows: